Skip to content

 • Craft narratives that spark questions: End chapters with mysteries; show characters discovering, not just knowing

-• Leverage multi-sensory formats: Combine text, illustration, narration, and music to create immersive experiences
+• Leverage multi-sensory formats: Combine text, illustration, narration, and music

 • Celebrate diverse discoverers: Feature scientists and innovators from all backgrounds and eras